SkroxiousDM/2d12GameSystem/docs/aetas_obscura_setting_bible.md

 # Aetas Obscura

-## A Setting Bible for a Late Antique Cosmic-Horror Tabletop RPG
+## A Setting Bible for a Late Antiquity Cosmic-Horror Tabletop RPG

 *Year of the Consulship of Patricius and Hypatius — Anno Diocletiani 217 — Anno Domini 500*